 Students may obtain a Georgia pharmacy intern license after enrollment in the College of Pharmacy.
 Detailed information about registration is provided to all new students in the first semester of the first year.
 No student will be permitted to maintain enrollment in the University of Georgia College of Pharmacy Doctor of Pharmacy program after the first semester in the Doctor of Pharmacy program if they do not possess a current, active, and valid pharmacy intern license issued by the Georgia State Board of Pharmacy.
 In addition, the student must be in good standing with the Board.
 Thereafter, any student who does not have a current, active, and valid Pharmacy intern license issued by the Georgia State Board of Pharmacy and is not in good standing with the Board at any time during a semester will be administratively withdrawn from all courses that require the license and good standing.
-Students will not be allowed to progress to the next semester in the curriculum until the pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern license and good standing with the Georgia State Board of Pharmacy intern lice
+Students will not be allowed to progress to the next semester in the curriculum until the pharmacy intern license and good standing with the Georgia State Board of Pharmacy has been reinstated.
+It is the student's responsibility to report any problems with their pharmacy intern license to the Assistant Deans for Student Affairs and for Experience Programs.
+Failure to report any problems with an intern license may result in disciplinary action.